lauslim12/node-docker-kubernetes/README.md

 - MongoDB (I use MongoDB Atlas)
 - Docker
 - Kubernetes (I use `Minikube` to deploy the app locally)
-- Postman (at least the User Agent if you want to test the API route without using `curl`)
+- Postman (at least the Desktop User Agent if you want to test the API route without using `curl`)

 ## Features